FinTekkers/ui-service/README.md

 Publishing of java/rust/etc packages are done via GitHub actions when PRs are integrated.
 If you need to publish a package locally or get a snapshot, this is currently manual

-## Preparing Rust to publish
-to publish a new version do the following
-1. generate the new protobus using the compile script
-2. export any new models in lib.rs
-3. bump the package version in ```Cargo.toml```
-4. merge your pr then create a release tagged with the version, if the version = 0.1.1, set the tag to v0.1.1